AkshuDev/PLTEC/README.md

     xor ebp, ebp
     ret

-### Please try to understand the code and then you would have a greater idea of what to write.
+### Please try to understand the source code and then you would have a greater idea of what to write in Lang.json.

 # Running PLTEC
 ## Basic Question asked